What is DNA Paternity Tests

 Fear #5: The court will force me to take a paternity test against my will.

 Reality: In legal disputes, courts can order a paternity test, but your lawyer should be able to help you address your concerns before compliance is required.
-Make sure to consider all your legal options.
+Make sure to consider all your legal options before submitting to the test.

 Conclusion